Feb. 1 – March 25, 2018.

 How well do you behave?
 IN THE FLAT FIELD. features archival work including:

 • Micro-histories of art and design schools through their exhibition posters, postcards, and promotional printed matter.
 Including Portikus, Städelschule (Frankfurt, Germany), Villa Arson (Nice, France.
 Selected and reflections by Julien Bouillon, additional reflections by Julie Béna, Sergio Verastegui), ÉCAL (Lausanne, Switzerland.
-Reflections by Stéphane Kropf), Cranbrook Academy of Art (Bloomfield Hills, Michigan), and California Institute of the Arts (Valencia, California).
+Reflections by Stéphane Kropf), Cranbrook Academy of Art (Bloomfield Hills, Michigan)

 • Black & Red Books and the Detroit Printing Co-Op, featuring the first unauthorized English edition of Guy Debord’s influential 1967 book The Society of the Spectacle.
 Curated by Danielle Aubert(based on a previous exhibition co-organized with Maia Asshaq at 9338 Campau, Hamtramck in 2016).